mmbman/Katagiri/1979-06-12-Fukanzazengi-Talk-4.md

 Well, [zazen](glossary#zazen) – [shikantaza](glossary#shikantaza) – is completely nothing.
 Here is a good example in San Francisco.
 This man was a little bit *[unintelligible]*.
 Ten years ago, Japanese scholars were interested in checking the brain waves during zazen, so it influenced American scholars.
 So American scholars started to check [Zen](glossary#zen ) teachers and students, and so, I was one of the students, and he was interested in checking my brain.
 I didn’t like it, but [Suzuki](glossary#suzuki-roshi) said, “Why don’t you go there?” *[Laughter.]* But *he* didn’t go! *[Louder laughter.]* He didn’t go, but he asked me, “Why don’t you go there,” so I went.

 One gentleman was very interested in checking his brain, so he went to the hospital *every day*, because he was so interested.
 Every day he went there, and the psychology student really appreciated him because he completely offered his brain with his zazen.
 So he enjoyed it very much.
-Every day he went, and checked, and checked, and finally there is data, which says: “Your zazen is perfect.”
+Every day he went, and checked, and checked, and finally there is data, which said: “Your zazen is perfect.”

 Well, he couldn’t stop.
 Still he wanted to go there and check his brain – because he didn’t have his life with confidence without the machine.
 So finally, he bought it. *[He laughs.]* He bought the machine.
 Then he put the machine on; the machine is saying, “You’re good.
 Now... *Uh-oh*, you aren’t!” *[Laughter.]*